gjervold/433HW2/README.md

 ## 1\.

-How many flights have a missing dep\_time?
+How many flights have a missing `dep_time`?
 What other variables are missing?
 What might these rows represent?

 ``` r